niteshbalusu11/BOS-Commands-Document/README.md

 ## **Secret BOS Commands:**

 **These commands don't come up in the help section of BOS:** <br></br>
+### delete-payments-history
-1. `bos delete-payments-history`: Deletes all your payments (not invoices).
+Deletes all your payments (not invoices).
 Helps in reducing the size of your DB. <br></br>**Important: Make sure to export your payments to a CSV using `bos accounting` if you want to keep a copy of them or need them to do accounting on your node.**
   - This command has no arguments or flags (except the `--node` flag to use a saved node).
 Directly run it as `bos delete-payments-history`.
   - It may take a LONG TIME for the command to finish executing.
 <br></br>
 <br></br>

+### gift
-2. `bos gift`: Send a routing fee gift to a node of your choice.
+Send a routing fee gift to a node of your choice.
 It executes a rebalance command through that peer so that they make money on routing fees.
   - Arguments:
     - `target`: Takes the node pubkey
     - `amount`: Enter the amount you want to rebalance, the minimum amount you can enter depends on the minimum HTLC size and fee rate of the peer you're gifting routing fees to.